bellyfat/netflix-remote/README.md

 ### Use the app

 On the TouchMouse app, bring up the keyboard.

-Tap on the left side of the keyboard to rewind a little.
-Tap in the middle to pause.
-Tap on the right side to fast-forward.
-Press space to toggle fullscreen.
+* Tap on the left side of the keyboard to rewind a little.
+* Tap in the middle to pause.
+* Tap on the right side to fast-forward.
+* Press space to toggle fullscreen.
+* Press any number `0-9` to close the browser tab.

 ### Launch Netflix from your laptop